Home > Chatbots for Info-Capture

 As an Administrator, you will need to sign in to the Admin Dashboard.
 From here, navigate to Settings -> Agent Settings.
-At the bottom of the page, underneath the list of agents, you will see the option to add a bot:
+At the top of this page, above the list of agents, you will see the option to add an Info-Capture Bot:

 You will then see the chatbot configuration window appear:

 Here, you can turn the bot on or off (2).
 You can also update (3) or delete the photo which will appear on the visitor side when the chatbot answers a chat.
-Lastly, you can also set agent tags for the chatbot (4), which will work with our Routing by Tag feature (only available on Premier Plans or above).
+Lastly, you can also set agent tags for the chatbot (4), which will work with our Routing by Tag feature (only available on Enterprise Plans).

 It is important to consider the Priority Tier in which the chatbot will be set up.
 The Bot will automatically be moved to the highest tier above your other agents, to prevent the chatbot from receiving chats over a live agent.
 For example, if my agents are on Tier one, the Chatbot should be set up in Tier two.